Robairfarag1/Personal-Health-Activity-Tracker/docs/IoT_System_Design.md

   - HTTP or MQTT is used to communicate between the smartphone and cloud storage.
   - MQTT is preferred for low-latency real-time updates.

+- **Transmission Frequency**:
+  - Processed data is transmitted every 10 seconds to ensure near real-time updates.

+- **Security Measures**:
+  - Data is encrypted during transmission using HTTPS to ensure privacy and security.

 ---

 ## 4. Data Storage and Processing